 Amanda Hirsh is the Executive Director of Books for Kids since November 2012.
 She comes to Books for Kids from the Montclair Kimberley Academy in Montclair, New Jersey, working on alumni events, annual giving, and new initiatives, and before that as a Sales Representative for children’s books at HarperCollins Publishers.
 Amanda graduated from the University of Pennsylvania, where she studied Comparative Literature, and the Trinity School in New York, where she currently serves as a class representative, raising money for the Trinity Fund and is a Board Member of the Trinity Alumni and Alumnae Association.
 Amanda lives in New York City with her husband, two sons, and dog.

-Lisa transitioned from a career in finance to education in 2008.
-Since then she has directed and developed programs focused on literacy and social and emotional learning in pre-K, elementary and middle schools.
-Lisa is passionate about creating partnerships with schools, community and corporate organizations, as well as mentoring her teams of educators.
-She has designed and led Professional Development and family workshops and has extensive expertise in monitoring and evaluating the effectiveness of grant-funded literacy and technology programs.
+Lisa's expertise is in designing and directing Pre-K to 8th grade school programs focused on literacy and social and emotional learning.
+She is passionate about creating partnerships with education, community, and corporate organizations, as well as mentoring her teams of educators.
+Lisa enjoys teaching, writing, and developing and leading Professional Development and family engagement events.
+She has extensive experience in overseeing and measuring the impact of grant-funded literacy programs and a vast knowledge of the education and youth development space in NYC and beyond.
 Lisa has worked with ExpandEd Schools, Edison Learning, and Sports & Arts in Schools Foundation.
 Lisa graduated from Rowan University where she earned a B.A. in Political Science.
 A voracious reader herself, Lisa resides in Astoria with her many, many books.

 Samantha works as a Library Specialist with Books for Kids.
 Samantha earned her bachelor's degree from Ohio University in Adolescent to Young Adult English Language Arts and received her master's degree in Literacy from New York University.
 Samantha has worked with students of all ages in a variety of environments, where she aims to convey her passion for literacy while fostering confidence, efficacy, and growth.
 Samantha has previously taught middle school and tenth grade English Language Arts in Jersey City, New Jersey.
 Currently, Samantha is also a Literacy Specialist with Keys to Literacy, where she creates individualized, targeted lesson plans for each of her students.